Upgrade Your Windows Command Prompt / Windows CMD Command Line

 Take Command organizes your Windows command prompts

 Take Command is a comprehensive interactive GUI and Windows command line toolkit that makes your Windows command prompts easier to use and far more powerful.
-Take Command includes optional File Explorer-style integration, tabbed console windows, major enhancements to standard Windows CMD commands such as COPY, DEL, MOVE, SET, and START, and adds 170+ new commands, vastly improved command line editing and programmable tab filename and directory completion, and thousands of other features.
+Take Command includes optional Windows Explorer integration, tabbed console windows, major enhancements to standard Windows CMD commands such as COPY, DEL, FOR, MOVE, SET, and START, and adds 170+ new commands, vastly improved command line editing, programmable tab filename and directory completion, and thousands of other features.

 In addition, Take Command is a powerful batch file programming tool, including an integrated IDE with a sophisticated editor and batch debugger.
 Take Command offers extensions such as DO loops, SWITCH statements, error and exception handling, system monitoring, third-party plugins, and more than 640 built-in variables and functions.

 Reverse Proxy plugin provided by Sites R Us (sitesrus.ca)